Aaronontheweb/node-bootcamp/sessions/hour2/a-modern-app-framework/readme.md

 We have already been demonstrating this through discussions on the event loop and examples of callbacks.
 And as you continue to learn about Node you will see this concept demonstrated over and over again.
-Retrieving tabular data from MySQL is non-blocking, sending a request to GitHub is non-blocking.
+The level of concurrent engagement a modern application demands are enabled by Node.JS, not hindered by it: retrieving tabular data from MySQL is non-blocking, sending a request to GitHub is non-blocking.
 Bi-directional communication is non-blocking and furthermore, enabled by a fantastic library called socket.io.

 And that is where we will continue with our next lesson.